InternetHealthReport/ihr-website/CONTRIBUTING.md

-│   │       ├── DelayAlarmsTable.vue: A component that includes the table with the delay alarms values │   │       ├── DiscoAlarmsTable.vue: A component that includes the table with the network disconnections information │   │       ├── ForwardingAlarmsTable.vue: A component that includes the table with the forwarding alarms values │   │       ├── IypGenericTable.vue: A component that includes the table for displaying IYP data │   │       ├── MetisTable.vue: A component that includes the table for displaying data for the Metis project │   │       ├── NetworkDelayAlarmsTable.vue: A component that includes the table with the network delay alarms │   │       ├── NetworkDelayTable.vue: A component that includes the table with the network delay data
+│   │       ├── DelayAlarmsTable.vue: A component that includes the table with the delay alarms values │   │       ├── DiscoAlarmsTable.vue: A component that includes the table with the network disconnections information │   │       ├── ForwardingAlarmsTable.vue: A component that includes the table with the forwarding alarms values │   │       ├── IypController.vue: A component that includes the table for displaying IYP data │   │       ├── MetisTable.vue: A component that includes the table for displaying data for the Metis project │   │       ├── NetworkDelayAlarmsTable.vue: A component that includes the table with the network delay alarms │   │       ├── NetworkDelayTable.vue: A component that includes the table with the network delay data